Community Planning Permit System

 Streamlining the permitting process

-We can use a Community Planning Permit System (CPPS) to make development approval processes more streamlined and efficient.
-It is also a tool that will allow us to better address community needs.
-The CPPS allows zoning adjustments, minor variances, and detailed site plan applications to be processed as one application and approval process, instead of two or three separate processes.
+A Community Planning Permit System makes development approval processes more streamlined and efficient.
+It's also a tool that will allow us to better address community needs.
+The CPPS will allow zoning adjustments, minor variances, and detailed site plan applications to be processed as one application and approval process, instead of two or three separate processes.

 This system provides:

-• An approvals system to create certainty and transparency for the community, landowners and developers;
+• Greater certainty and transparency for the community, landowners, and developers

-• Outcomes that more closely align with the vision of the Our Place Official Plan; and
+• Outcomes that more closely align with the vision of our Official Plan

-• A tool to help get housing to the market quicker.
+• A tool to help get housing to the market more efficiently

 You can find more information on the benefits of a Community Planning Permit System on the Government of Ontario's website.

 Council approved the Phase 1: Background Study and Strategic Directions on June 28, 2023 through report DSR-090-23.
-If you missed the Council meeting, you can watch the recording on the Town's YouTube channel.
+Council also endorsed a gradual approach for implementing the new CPPS By-law, based on the following priority areas.
+The Town is currently working on 1a and 1b.

 • Priority Area 1a: Update Our Shore CPPS